gocd/developer.go.cd/writing_go_plugins/go_plugins_basics.md

 -   The method should be public, non-static.
 -   The method should take only one input parameter of type **com.thoughtworks.go.plugin.api.info.PluginContext**.
 Return values will be ignored..
 -   These annotations will not be inherited along with the method.
--   There should be atmost one method with the annotation.
+-   There should be nor more than one method with the annotation.

-An example callback is shown below
+An example callback is shown below.

 ```java
 @UnLoad